johnjaniczek/InfraRender/README.md

 ________________________________________________________________________________________________________________________

-InfraRender Package (to generalize code for new experiemnts)
+# InfraRender Package

-The __init__.py file allows the following modules to be imported from the InfrarRender package AnalysisBySynthesis
+The __init__.py file allows the following modules to be imported from the InfraRender package to generalize code to new experiments
-InverseRender
-DispersionModelEstimator

-Usage of package modules:
 1) AnalysisBySynthesis(self, paramFile=None, wavenumbers=None, p=0.99, lam=0.001, dtype=torch.float64, device='cpu')
 - paramFile: path to dispersion model parameters
 - wavenumbers: torch vector of wavenumbers used in spectral analysis